 - If you can, first talk to your pharmacist so they can try to sort out your complaint immediately. - If you can't do this, or if you have already spoken to your pharmacist and are still unhappy, you can make a complaint.
-The leaflet Making a complaint about the NHS explains how to do this.
-You can get this leaflet from most places where you get NHS care, by phoning the NHS helpline on 0800 22 44 88 or on the internet (www.hris. org.uk).
+The leaflet Giving feedback or making a complaint about the NHS explains how to do this.
+You can get this leaflet from most places where you get NHS care, by phoning the NHS inform Helpline on 0800 22 44 88 or on the internet (www.hris.org.uk).